-In celebration of Hemp History Week June 6-12, Maria Rodale (yes, THAT Rodale) originally published this article on her blog, Maria’s Farm Country Kitchen on May 26, 2016.
+In celebration of Hemp History Week 2016, Maria Rodale (yes, THAT Rodale) originally published this article on her blog, Maria’s Farm Country Kitchen on May 26, 2016.
 I am grateful to her for the opportunity to share a few of the abundantly numerous benefits of industrial hemp.
 Dr. Bronner’s ardently supports the efforts to legalize the growth of this amazing crop and uses hemp oil in many of our products, including our Pure Castile Soaps, for reasons you’ll see below.
-If this all is new to you, please take a moment to find out more on the Dr. Bronner’s website.

 There are a lot of superlative claims about hemp oil: most unsaturated oil, best essential fatty acids (EFA) ratio and combination, highest amino acid variety, only plant source of vitamin D. Can one oil be all that?
 In short, yes.